 Nonpharmacologic therapies are helpful for some RLS patients.
 These include periodic daily massages, use of leg warmers, and avoiding triggers like caffeine and sleep deprivation.

 Gabapentin is a medication which binds to voltage-gated calcium channels in the central nervous system.
 It is used as an anti-seizure medication, as well as an analgesic for neuropathies.
-Its use in RLS is reserved for more chronic patients, as well as those who cannot tolerate dopamine agonists.
+It is the first-line medication for patients with RLS.

-First-line medications include dopamine agonists, such as pramipexole and ropinirole.
+Dopamine agonists, such as pramipexole and ropinirole, can also be used for patients with RLS.
 These medications are also used to treat Parkinson’s disease.
 Side effects include nausea, fatigue, insomnia, anxiety and daytime sleepiness.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.